It is 104˚ in San Miguel.

 It’s really about architectural details, so be a little aggressive with your compositions.
 Don’t let your ‘mind’s eye’ fool you.
 For example, if you like the colors on a door, make sure you fill the viewfinder all the way with that door.
 Force your viewers to enjoy the door and its colors, don’t just let it be a large hole in a wall that happens to be painted.
 On the shot I took of the front of the mission, I waited a little while for the sun to move so I could put myself just inside the shadow while still being to get the whole front of the church and some sky into the shot.

-Food stop: Check out the Mission Market and Deli (what else?) just down Mission Street (what else?).
-We got a couple of good sandwiches before we headed back on the road.
+Food stop: Check out the Mission Market and Deli (of course) just down Mission Street (of course).
+We picked up a couple of good sandwiches before we headed back on the road.